 Pecan Tassies are a type of cookie I should make more often.
 They look kind of fancy, but are actually very simple.
 Here's a photo of the last batch I made.

-Tassies are an old Southern dessert whose name comes from the French word “tassette” which is a small pocket or pouch.
-The pastry shell or “pouch” is usually made of only three ingredients – cream cheese, butter and flour.
+Tassies are an old Southern dessert whose name comes from the French word "tassette" which is a small pocket or pouch.
+The pastry shell or "pouch" is usually made of only three ingredients - cream cheese, butter and flour.
 The filling is typically lemon or pecans.
-Pecans are native to the south and tassies are indeed, an old Southern dessert.
+Pecans are native to the south so it makes sense that Tassies are an old Southern dessert

 - 8 tablespoons butter -- softened

 - 4 ounces cream cheese -- ½ of an 8 ounce package softened